f1kidd/Econ184/Readme.md

 ## Textbooks
 Required textbook: James H. Stock and Mark W. Watson, Introduction to Econometrics (4th edition), Pearson/Addison Wesley, 2019.

-* You can use the 3rd edition to study but references to chapter/exercise numbers correspond to the 4th edition.
+* You can use the 3rd edition as well.

 If you are having difficulty purchasing course materials, please make an appointment with your Student Financial Services or Academic Services advisor to discuss possible funding options and/or textbook alternatives.